DustinChecketts/QuestLogPlus/README.md

 - Seamlessly integrates into the native quest log and UI
 - Quest levels added to the left of quest titles in the quest list
-- Quest experience added to the right of the quest title in the quest list
 - Retains the ability to shift+click link quests in chat
 - Retains the ability to shift+click quests to enable quest tracking